chang2000/egopod/README.md

 ### Database

 Database for this project is developed on this [image](https://hub.docker.com/_/mysql).

-Build up all the tables here.

 Following commands are used to set up database tables.

 1.`CREATE DATABASE egopod;`